Wagtail Tutorial Series:

 Notes:

-would be available when renderingblog_page.html
+1. Now blog_page would be available when rendering blog_page.html and post_page.html

-would be available inblog_page.html
+2. posts would be available in blog_page.html

 Template

-Update wagtail_bootstrap_blog/templates/blog/blog_page.html
+Update wagtail_app/templates/blog/blog_page.html

 {% extends "base.html" %}